weibeld/kubectl-ns/README.md

 ### Cache

 The cache feature speeds up the `kubectl ns` and `kubectl ns -l` commands.

 This is because these commands need to retrieve the full list of namespaces, which is usually only stored in the cluster and thus needs to be retrieved from the API server.
-Without the cache, these commands would take as long as it takes you to execute `kubectl get namespaces`.
+Without the cache, these commands would take as long as it takes to execute `kubectl get namespaces`.
 With the cache, they are blazingly fast, as they get the full list of namespaces from the local cache rather than from the API server.

 The cache is created automatically when running `kubectl ns` or `kubectl ns -l` for the first time with a given cluster (cache location is `~/.kube/kubectl-ns`).
-You can manually update the cache at any time by running `kubectl ns -u` (there are no automatic updates of the cache, so you should run `kubectl ns -u` whenever you create or delete namespaces).
+You can manually update the cache at any time by running `kubectl ns -u`.

+Note that there are no automatic updates of the cache, so you should run `kubectl ns -u` whenever you create or delete namespaces.

 ## How It Works